gft-academy-pl/gcp-anti-fraud-detector/03-cloud-functions.md

 Cloud Functions are written in Javascript and execute in a Node.js v6.11.5 environment on Google Cloud Platform.
 You can take your Cloud Function and run it in any standard Node.js runtime which makes both portability and local testing a breeze.

+**Serverless**

+Cloud Functions removes the work of managing servers, configuring software, updating frameworks, and patching operating systems.
+The software and infrastructure are fully managed by Google so that you just add code.
+Furthermore, provisioning of resources happens automatically in response to events.
+This means that a function can scale from a few invocations a day to many millions of invocations without any work from you.

+**Events**
+- HTTP—invoke functions directly via HTTP requests
+- Cloud Storage
+- Cloud Pub/Sub
+- Firebase (DB, Storage, Analytics, Auth)

+**Trigger**
+- HTTP:	--trigger-http
+- Google Cloud Storage:	--trigger-bucket [BUCKET NAME]
+- Google Cloud Pub/Sub:	--trigger-topic [TOPIC NAME]

 https://cloud.google.com/functions/docs/concepts/overview

 ### Dataflow notification / trigger